 The South Korean armed forces have killed off an attempt by Korea Aerospace Industries (KAI) to reduce the cost and technical challenge of the proposed KF-X fighter, with the country’s joint chiefs of staff determining that the indigenous aircraft must have two engines.
 The decision raises the stakes for KF-X, the earliest prospective fighter program for Western engine and system suppliers.
 With a twin-engine design, the program is confirmed as ambitious but hard to launch, rather than ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "South Korean Joint Chiefs Demand Twin-Engine KF-X".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "South Korean Joint Chiefs Demand Twin-Engine KF-X".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.